127 min., rated R.

 Toni Collette is a riveting, shattering powerhouse, exposing a full range of emotions and layers as Annie, a wife and mother trying but failing to keep it together as the bastion of strength.
 In one of several piercing scenes, Annie lashes out at her own son at the dinner table with volatility, unleashing pent-up resentment and fury, and to Joan, she reveals her sleepwalking episodes, particularly one involving paint thinner and a match.
-Gabriel Byrne is solidly understated as concerned husband and father Steve, holding strong for his family in need even as a dark force closes in on all of them.
+Gabriel Byrne is solidly understated as concerned but skeptical husband and father Steve, holding strong for his family in need even as a dark force closes in on all of them.
 Alex Wolff (2017’s “Jumanji: Welcome to the Jungle”) is excellent as Peter, being put through the grueling wringer as much as Collette's Annie.
 He sells every character facet—teenage slackerdom and disaffectedness, puppy love, guilt, anger, fear and confusion—as well as a terrifying freakout during class.
 It would be unthinkable to not say the name, Milly Shapiro.
 Destined to break out after her debut film, 15-year-old Shapiro (who played the lead in “Matilda” on Broadway and won a Tony Honor) is a remarkable find and more distinct than any child actor working today; Charlie's bedtime conversation with her mother, asking the question, “Who’s going to take care of me…when you die?” is one of the many chilling harbingers of doom.
 Ann Dowd also makes a lingering impact as Joan, a seemingly trustworthy woman who gives Annie solace.